Kugayama Station

 Kugayama Station (久我山駅, Kugayama-eki) is a railway station on the Keio Inokashira Line in Suginami, Tokyo, Japan, operated by the private railway operator Keio Corporation.

 Lines

 Kugayama Station is served by the 12.7 km Keio Inokashira Line from Shibuya in Tokyo to Kichijōji.
 Located between Fujimigaoka and Mitakadai, it is 10.2 km from the Shibuya terminus.

 Service pattern

 Limited-stop "Express" and all-stations "Local" services stop at this station.
 During the daytime, there are eight "Express" and eight "Local" services per hour in either direction.

 Station layout

 The station consists of a ground-level island platform serving two tracks.
 The station has an above-track station building, completed in 2005.
 The station previously had a ground-level station building at the north exit, connected by an underground passageway.

 Platforms

 History

 The station opened on 1 August 1933.

 From 22 February 2013, station numbering was introduced on Keio lines, with Kugayama Station becoming "IN14".
-13 August 2018,Torrential rain flooded the escalators at Kugayama Station, rendering them unusable.
+On 13 August 2018, torrential rain flooded the escalators at Kugayama Station, rendering them unusable.